 Once we felt appropriately refined and cultured, we were off to Good Luck.
 I wouldn’t have guessed Rochester for a culinary capital, yet this was one of the best restaurants I’ve been to in a long time.
 The design was original and flawlessly carried through the restaurant, the family-style menu was fun and everything from the cocktails to the entrees were mouth watering.

-If you are in Rochester, or hell, anywhere within a reasonable drive of Rochester, you need to come eat here.
+If you are in Rochester, or hell, anywhere within a reasonable drive of Rochester — make a reservation today.
+You’ll thank me.

 The dogs were a little flustered by the lack of ice cream going their way, but no one ever said being man’s best friend was easy.